 Nobogopal's son Nalin and Nanigopal's son Nondo are kindreds, are of the same age, and attend the same school.
 The two are in complete accord with the age-old feud between their families.

 Nalin's father Nobogopal was a strict disciplinarian.
 He didn't allow his son a moment's respite; the son was required to stay immersed in his books all the time.
-Nobogopal had firmly pushed down his son's desires for play, good food and dapper clothes underneath the pile of his books.
+Nobogopal had firmly pushed down his son's desires for play, good food, and dapper clothes underneath the pile of his books.

 Nondo's father Nanigopal believed in a laissez faire policy.
 His mother sent him to school neatly dressed, and even pressed a few coins into his palms for refreshments; Nondo had become quite popular owing to his generous nature in sharing the goodies - snacks, spinning tops and marbles - with others.

 But, meanwhile, before anything so strange could happen, Nondo continued to win prizes year after year while Nalin returned home empty-handed accusing the school authorities of being unfair.
 His father enrolled Nalin in another school, appointed a new tutor at home, and reduced his sleep by an hour which was duly added to the period of study.
 But these measures did not yield favourable results.
-Nondo persisted with his passing streak and graduated with a BA degree, and Nalin continued to fail year after year and remained stuck in his entrance class like a rat in a mousetrap.
+Nondo persisted with his passing streak and graduated with a BA degree, and Nalin continued to fail year after year and remained stuck in his entrance class like a mouse in a mousetrap.